henrymzs/web-scraping/README.md

-# Projeto de Scraping de Produtos da Amazon
+# Web Scraping Project

-Este projeto foi desenvolvido como parte do meu aprendizado em scraping de dados e construção de aplicações web.
-O objetivo é realizar a extração de dados de produtos da Amazon (como título, preço, imagem e classificação) com base em uma palavra-chave fornecida pelo usuário.
-O projeto utiliza Bun.js, Axios, JSDOM, e Vanilla JavaScript para o back-end e front-end, com a implementação de uma API que extrai os dados de forma eficiente.
+This project was developed as part of my learning process in data scraping and building web applications.
+The goal is to extract Amazon product data (such as title, price, image, and rating) based on a user-provided keyword.
+The project uses Bun.js, Axios, JSDOM, and Vanilla JavaScript for the backend and frontend, and implements an API that extracts the data efficiently.

-Estou sempre em busca de aprimorar minhas habilidades, então qualquer feedback sobre o projeto, código, arquitetura ou boas práticas será muito bem-vindo!
-Se quiser contribuir com sugestões, você pode:
+I'm always looking to improve my skills, so any feedback on the project, code, architecture or best practices is very welcome!
+If you want to contribute with suggestions, you can:

-- 📧 Me enviar um e-mail: henrykaua21@gmail.com
+- 📧 Send me an email: henrykaua21@gmail.com
-- 🔗 Se conectar comigo no [LinkedIn](https://www.linkedin.com/in/henry-kaua/)
+- 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/henry-kaua/)
-- 🐛 Abrir uma [issue](https://github.com/henrymzs/web-scraping/issues) aqui no repositório
+- 🐛 Open a [issue](https://github.com/henrymzs/web-scraping/issues) aqui no repositório
-- 👽 Notas do que aprendi durante o desenvolvimento desse projeto [Notes](./backend/Notes.md)
+- 👽 Notes on what I learned during the development of this project [Notes](./backend/Notes.md)

-Toda ajuda é muito apreciada e me auxilia a crescer como desenvolvedor. 🚀
+All help is greatly appreciated and helps me grow as a developer. 🚀

-# Tecnologias Utilizadas
+# Technologies Used
 - Bun.js
 - Axios
 - JSDOM